DataONEorg/sem-prov-design/docs/use-cases/semantics/architecture.rst

 This figure attempts to show the route that annotations take throughout the system.
-First, automated annotations are generated from existing metadata, then the annotation is saved to the object store, then an indexing process loads the Open Annotation model in a triplestore to use a semantic query to extract index fields from it that are saved to the SOLR index.
+First, automated annotations are generated from existing metadata, then the annotation is saved to the object store, then an indexing process loads the referenced ontology to use a semantic query to extract index fields from it that are saved to the SOLR index.
 Finally, the UI shows the search results and annotation details for further manual editing of the annotations.